 Food in India

-Food is very different in different parts of India, north India’s food is different from south or east or west India’s food.
+Food is very different in different parts of India, north India’s vegetarian food is different from south or east or west India’s food.
 Our food is very diverse and even I can’t say that I have eaten all kind of Indian food.
 The big restaurants and five-star hotels have multi-cuisine restaurants, you can easily get all kind of international food in India.

 Good and Bad Attention